Irishbecky91/TheWaggingTailor/README.md

 - **Demographic:**
      - Young to mature adults
-     - Pet Owners
+     - Pet owners
-     - Gift Givers
+     - Gift givers

 - **Psychographics:**
     - Personality & Attitudes:
-        - Fun Loving
+        - Fun loving
         - Creative
         - Outgoing
         - Playful

     - Values:
-        - Loves Animals
+        - Loves animals
+        - Fashionable
-        - Generous
+        - Trend setter

     - Lifestyles:
         - Has or knows someone who does have Pets
-        - Busy Professionals
+        - Keeps up with latest trends
+        - Goes to pet shows
+        - Likes to dress up

 The website needs to enable the **Site User** to:
 - Select that plan that suits the type of animal, as well as the toys/flavours they prefer.